 Noelle Drewes is Assistant Professor of Oboe at the Sunderman Conservatory of Music at Gettysburg College.
 She has served as Principal Oboe with the Apollo Orchestra in Washington, DC since its founding in 2010 as well as Principal Oboe of the Two Rivers Chamber Orchestra in Shepherdstown, WV since 2014, and Principal Oboe of the Gettysburg Chamber Orchestra since 2021.
 Noelle has appeared extensively as a substitute with the National Symphony Orchestra and NSO Pops on both second oboe and English Horn.
 While performing with the NSO, she has had the privilege of sharing the stage with such eclectic artists as Gianandrea Noseda, Christoph Eschenbach, Leonard Slatkin, Ben Folds, Sara Bareilles, Renee Fleming, Hansen, Paquito D’Rivera, George Takei, Misty Copeland, and many others.

-She has also performed shows at the Tony Award® winning Signature Theatre, and in concerts with the Richmond, Annapolis, Fairfax, Maryland, Charlottesville, and Mid-Atlantic Symphony Orchestras, as well as with the orchestras of the Wolf Trap Opera Company, Washington Concert Opera, Maryland Lyric Opera, Opera Camerata of Washington, the Washington Chorus, Choral Arts Society of Washington, and the Washington National Cathedral Choral Society.
-Noelle is additionally in demand as a double reed instrument repair technician, and is the owner of Noelle’s Double Reed Shop in Bowie, MD.
+She has also performed shows at the Tony Award® winning Signature Theatre, and in concerts with the Richmond, Annapolis, Lancaster, Fairfax, Maryland, Charlottesville, and Mid-Atlantic Symphony Orchestras, as well as with the orchestras of the Wolf Trap Opera Company, Washington Concert Opera, Maryland Lyric Opera, Opera Camerata of Washington, the Washington Chorus, Choral Arts Society of Washington, and the Washington National Cathedral Choral Society.
+Noelle is additionally in demand as a double reed instrument repair technician, and is the owner of Noelle’s Oboe Workshop in Bowie, MD.